openstack-archive/python-surveilclient/README.rst

-Python bindings to the Surveil API
+restesPython bindings to the Surveil API
 ==================================

 This is a client library for Surveil built on the Surveil API.